General Relativistic Evolution Equations for Density Perturbations in Closed, Flat and Open FLRW Universes: Evolution Equations for the Density Contrast Functions

-The system of equations (\ref{subeq:final}) is equivalent to a system of \emph{three} first-order differential equations, whereas the original set (\ref{subeq:pertub-gi}) is a \emph{fourth}-order system.
-This difference is due to the fact that the gauge modes (\ref{subeq:gauge-dep}), which are solutions of the set (\ref{subeq:pertub-gi}), are completely removed from the solution set of~(\ref{subeq:final}): one degree of freedom, namely the unknown gauge function $\xi^0(t,\bm{x})$ in (\ref{eq:trans-scalar}), which can in no way be determined, has disappeared altogether.
-In other words, the general solution of the system (\ref{subeq:final}) is not contaminated with the non-physical gauge modes $\hat{\delta}_\varepsilon\coloneqq\xi^0\dot{\varepsilon}_\nul/\varepsilon_\nul$ and $\hat{\delta}_n\coloneqq\xi^0\dot{n}_\nul/n_\nul$, (\ref{eq:trans-scalar}).
-This implies that one can impose initial values $\delta_\varepsilon(t_0,\bm{x})$, $\dot{\delta}_\varepsilon(t_0,\bm{x})$ and $\delta_n(t_0,\bm{x})$ which can, in principle, be obtained from observation and, subsequently, calculate the evolution of the \emph{physical}, i.e., measurable, density contrast functions $\delta_\varepsilon(t,\bm{x})$ and $\delta_n(t,\bm{x})$.
+The system of equations~(\ref{subeq:final}) is equivalent to a system of \emph{three} first-order differential equations, whereas the original system~(\ref{subeq:pertub-gi}) is a \emph{fourth}-order system.
+This difference is due to the fact that the gauge modes~(\ref{subeq:gauge-dep}), which are solutions of the system~(\ref{subeq:pertub-gi}), are completely removed from the solution set of~(\ref{subeq:final}): one degree of freedom, namely the unknown gauge function $\xi^0(t,\boldsymbol{x})$ in~(\ref{eq:trans-scalar}) has disappeared altogether.
+This implies that one can impose initial values $\delta_\varepsilon(t_0,\boldsymbol{x})$, $\dot{\delta}_\varepsilon(t_0,\boldsymbol{x})$ and $\delta_n(t_0,\boldsymbol{x})$ which can, in principle, be obtained from observation and, subsequently, calculate the evolution of the true, physical, density contrast functions $\delta_\varepsilon(t,\boldsymbol{x})$ and $\delta_n(t,\boldsymbol{x})$.

-The background equations (\ref{subeq:einstein-flrw}) and the perturbation equations (\ref{subeq:final}) constitute a set of equations which enables one to study the evolution of small fluctuations in the energy density $\delta_\varepsilon$ and the particle number density $\delta_n$ in an open, flat or closed \textsc{flrw} universe with $\Lambda\not\equiv0$ and filled with a perfect fluid described by a non-barotropic equation of state for the pressure $p=p(n,\varepsilon)$.
+The background equations~(\ref{subeq:einstein-flrw}) and the perturbation equations~(\ref{subeq:final}) constitute a set of equations which enables one to study the evolution of small fluctuations in the energy density $\delta_\varepsilon$ and the particle number density $\delta_n$ in an open, flat and closed \textsc{flrw} universe with $\Lambda\not\equiv0$ and filled with a perfect fluid described by an equation of state for the pressure $p=p(n,\varepsilon)$.
+This will be the subject of the companion article \citep{2016arXiv160101260M}.

-In the companion article~\cite{2016arXiv160101260M} it will be shown that throughout the history of the universe one has $p_n\le0$.
-In this case equation (\ref{fir-ord}) implies that perturbations in the particle number density are coupled by \emph{gravitation} to perturbations in the total energy density.
-This coupling is \emph{independent} of the nature of the particles, i.e., it holds true for all kinds of matter which interact through gravitation, in particular ordinary matter and Cold Dark Matter.